5 from 15 votes

 Cook: 12 minutes

-Chicken Katsu with Curry on a bed of rice on a plate.
+Chicken Katsu Curry on a white plate.

 Chicken Katsu Curry is the ultimate comfort dish – the crispy, juicy fried Chicken Katsu with the savory Japanese curry and a side of steamed rice is so delicious and satisfying!